George Thomas Springbett

 In the Christmas exams in his first year, George was placed 4th in the year, achieving 67.5%.
 He maintained that level of academic achievement throughout his two years , with his lowest class position being 7th and his highest 2nd.
 At the end of his two years he was graded with A for Music, and B for Reading and Recitation, Drawing and Science.
 He was awarded first class passes in his end of year College exams and the Archbishops’ Religious Knowledge Exam.
 His Physical Training was noted as very good indeed.

 George left College having attained the Board of Education Certificate (First Class), the Board of Education Certificate in Principles and Practice of Teaching (with distinction), and the Diploma of the Incorporated Phonographic Society.
 The latter qualification would have allowed George to teach shorthand and possibly also typewriting.

 By the next census of 1911, a lot had happened in George’s life.
-He had completed his training at Winchester Training College 2, was newly married and living at 43 Tyrwhitt Road, Brockley, in south London.
+He had completed his training at Winchester Training College 2 and was employed at Keeton’s Road School3 in Southwark, London.
+He was newly married and living at 43 Tyrwhitt Road, Brockley, in south London.
 He had married Lizzie Grace Shoobridge the previous year.
 Lizzie was described on the marriage certificate as a schoolmistress but by the time of the census no occupation was given.
 This was the general practice at this time, that once she was married a wife would give up her career and remain at home.

 We know from his attestation papers that George continued his involvement with the Volunteer Force when he moved to London as there is a note of him having a free discharge from the Royal West Kents in 1909.
 In February 1913 George and Lizzie had a daughter, Joan Margaret who was born in Lewisham.